 ESG Explained & why QHSE has a Part to Play

-- The existing Company Management System is an ideal support platform for both behavioural change and to provide QHSE / ESG requirements
+- The existing Company Management System is an ideal support platform for both behavioural change and providing QHSE / ESG requirements

 - ESG is complex and creating a system might be daunting, but using existing processes simplifies the task

 - QHSE professionals have a strategic coordination role to manage the broader ESG landscape

 This blog looks into the meaning of Environmental, Social and Governance (ESG) and the reasons why senior management are investigating the part that Quality, Health, Safety & Environmental (QHSE) can play in its implementation, co-ordination and management of its core principles.